 Five minutes in a bustling café in downtown Manhattan is enough to make any writer put down their pen in frustration, but for those who know where to look the city and its neighboring islands can become a soothing sanctuary.
-Here are four spots recommended by New York City-based writers to help any scribe or general seeker of peace on their quest for concentration.
+Here are three spots recommended by New York City-based writers to help any scribe or general seeker of peace on their quest for concentration.

 Who: Farryn Weiner, former Jetsetter editor and current global director of digital & social communications at Michael Kors